WBEY-FM

 WBEY-FM (97.9 FM) is a radio station broadcasting a country music format.
-Licensed to Crisfield, Maryland, United States, the station is owned by GSB Media, LLC, and features programming from ABC Radio, Westwood One, Maryland News Network, and United Stations Radio Network.
+Licensed to Crisfield, Maryland, United States, the station is owned by GSB Media, LLC, and features programming from Westwood One, Maryland News Network, and United Stations Radio Networks.

 History

-WBEY originally signed on in 1993, on 96.9 FM in Crisfield, Maryland.
+WBEY originally signed on in July 1995, as WLSL on 96.9 FM in Crisfield, Maryland, carrying Westwood One's country music format.
 In the early 2000s, WBEY relocated its studios from Crisfield to Pocomoke City, Maryland.

 In October 2018, WBEY-FM was purchased from Bay Broadcasting Inc. (Michael Powell) by A. Wray Fitch and Greg Bojko under the joint company GSB Media, LLC for $237,500, making WBEY the sixth station and third format operated by GSB Media, LLC.
 With the sale, WBEY-FM relocated from the studios and transmitter site of WGOP in Pocomoke City.
-It joined sister stations WCTG and WVES programmed as adult hits/variety (96.5 & 101.5 CTG WCTG), and WOWZ-FM/WOWZ-LP and WICO-FM programmed as Classic Country (WOW 101.1 & 99.3 That's Country WICO-FM).
+It joined sister stations WCTG–WVES and WOWZ-FM–WOWZ-LP–WICO-FM.